Your House: How to Make It Asthma-Safe

 - Replace or wash moldy shower curtains.

 Animals can be a big asthma trigger.
-The animal parts that can trigger asthma symptoms are dander (which are skin flakes — kind of like dandruff), saliva, urine, and feathers.
+The animal parts that can trigger asthma symptoms are dander (skin flakes that are kind of like dandruff), saliva (spit), urine (pee), and feathers.

 - Keep pets outside.
 At the very least, keep them out of your bedroom.